 Saline nasal preparations are salt-water solutions used to help unblock a congested nose.

-What is saline and why is it used?
+- What is saline and why is it used?

-Saline refers to the use of a 'salt water' solution.
+Saline refers to the use of a salt-water solution.
 Plain water can irritate your nose.
 The saline allows the water to pass through delicate nasal membranes with little or no burning or irritation.

-Saline nasal sprays, drops and rinses are available as commercial products, that can be bought from your local pharmacy, such as:
+|Examples of saline nasal sprays, drops and rinses that can be bought from the pharmacy

 - wash and dry your hands

 - stand over a sink, cup the palm of one hand and pour a small amount of the solution into it

 - sniff the water into one nostril at a time.

 Repeat these steps until your nose feels more comfortable (you may not need to use all of the solution).
 You should make a fresh solution each day.
 Don't re-use a solution made the day before.
 Special devices, such as a sinus rinse bottle or neti pot, can be used instead of your hand.
 These are available from pharmacies.
 If you choose to use one of these, make sure you follow the manufacturer's instructions about using and cleaning it.